fatihtatoglu/fatihtatoglu.github.io/page/en/coaching.en.md

 In this section, I try to share articles about my experiences and some information I am using in my life.

-I've selected the name of the section **Coaching** because of my main aim, creating awareness of my opinions and experiences.
+I've selected the name of the section **Coaching** because of my main aim, creating awareness for you with my opinions and experiences.
 Likewise, I am attaching a photo that will be suitable for this purpose to the article ([Photo Source](https://www.pexels.com/tr-tr/fotograf/ormanin-ortasinda-motosiklet-suren-iki-kisi-fotografi-1006116/)).

 I wish you good reading in advance.